Peterborough City Council defend online budget simulator ‘game’ to balance books

-Peterborough City Council resorts to online ‘game’ to balance budget - here's how local authority responded
+Peterborough City Council resorts to online simulator likened to ‘game’ to balance budget

 The ‘budget simulator’ is designed to engage with a younger demographic.